ScrambledEggsOnToast/hi3status/readme.md

 ### hi3status configuration

-To gain more control over the contents of the bar, it is necessary to write a configuration file to be located at `~/.config/hi3status/hi3status.hs`.
+To gain more control over the contents of the bar, it is necessary to have a configuration file, located at `~/.config/hi3status/hi3status.hs`.
 A brief example of this file is given below:

     -- hi3status.hs
     import Hi3Status